 No coursework is FAA Certified.
 FAA certification comes only after passing the FAA’s remote pilot knowledge test, which is only available at qualified FAA Knowledge Testing Centers.
 Many other courses offer brief overviews on safety practices and basic applications, and piloting is taught with GPS which masks true flying skills.
-Our 18-hour Intro to sUAS course is designed to provide comprehensive instruction on drone systems, use applications, legal issues, maintenance, and FAA regulations, in addition to piloting skills and the best safety practices.
+Our 16-hour NIAS course is designed to provide comprehensive instruction on drone systems, use applications, legal issues, maintenance, and FAA regulations, in addition to piloting skills and the best safety practices.

 No. Each student needs his or her own system, which we provide.
 There will be skills homework assignments and in-class activities that require each student to practice with and operate their own system.

 No. We teach indoors because it’s the best environment to learn how to pilot without the added challenges of the elements like wind, precipitation, trees, etc.

 We’ve intentionally designed this course to meet the comprehensive needs of someone who wants to use a drone commercially.
 In it, students not only learn to fly, but we cover the types of flight systems available on the market, what applications and industries they are best suited for, and the business models that can be created using drones.
 The course provides thorough pilot training, including important safety and legal best practices, and has an intensive FAA test prep portion which imparts the advanced awareness needed to prepare for and pass the FAA’s remote pilot knowledge test.
 These skills, test prep, and industry insights are all that stand between you gaining your certification to take advantage of the emerging drone-enabled opportunities.